frmunozz/irregular-bag-of-pattern/scripts/readme.txt

 ======== DATA PREPROCESSING ==============

+- remember to set the

 -.
-If plasticc dataset is in raw format, run:
+If plasticc dataset is in raw format, make sure to run:

     avocado_augment.py

-- in order to perform data augmentation, run:
+- To produce the same data augmentation as used by our work, run:

     plasticc.preprocess_augment_v3.py